gattia/template_python_library/CONTRIBUTING.md

 4. In case this is related to a paper, please attach a link;
 5. Attach any additional information (drawings, screenshots, etc.) you think may help.

 If your issue is well written we're already 80% of the way there by the time you post it.
-Follow the instructions in the [Feature Request](https://github.com/gattia/{my_package}/issues/new/choose)
+Follow the instructions in the [Feature Request](https://github.com/gattia/template_python_library/issues/new/choose)  {REPLACE}

 ## Contributing
 Before writing code, we strongly advise you to search through the existing PRs or issues to make sure that nobody is already working on the same thing.
 If you are unsure, it is always a good idea to open an issue to get some feedback.